relaycorp/veraid-website/src/pages/spec.md

 ### 1.4.
 Terminology

 - **Organisation:** A domain name that participates in the VeraId protocol by configuring DNSSEC and publishing the necessary VeraId TXT record.
 - **Member:** An entity (user or bot) that acts on behalf of an organisation.
 - **User:** A specific type of member identified by a username within an organisation.
 - **Bot:** A special type of member that acts on behalf of the organisation as a whole.
 - **VeraId TXT Record:** A DNS TXT record at `_veraid.<domain>` that contains the organisation's public key information.
 - **Organisation Certificate:** A self-signed X.509 certificate owned by an organisation that serves as the root of trust for all signatures produced on behalf of that organisation.
 - **Member Certificate:** An X.509 certificate issued by the organisation certificate to a member.
 - **Member ID Bundle:** A data structure containing a member certificate, its issuing organisation certificate, and the DNSSEC chain proving the authenticity of the organisation's VeraId TXT record.

-- **Signature Bundle:** A data structure containing a digital signature produced by a member, along with all the information needed to verify the signature offline.
+- **Signature Bundle:** A data structure containing a digital signature and all the information needed to verify it offline.
+- **Member Signature Bundle:** A signature bundle containing a signature produced by a member using their private key.
+- **Organisation Signature Bundle:** A signature bundle containing a signature produced directly by an organisation using its private key, with a required member attribution that assigns authorship of the content to a specific member.
 - **DNSSEC Chain:** A sequence of DNS responses that allows a verifier to cryptographically validate the authenticity of a DNS record.
 - **Service OID:** An Object Identifier (OID) that uniquely identifies a service or application context where a VeraId signature is valid.

 ## 2. Protocol Overview